FOIA: Virginia Freedom of Information Act

 The Virginia Freedom of Information Act (FOIA), found at § 2.2-3700 et seq. of the Code of Virginia, guarantees citizens of the Commonwealth and representatives of the media access to public records held by public bodies, public officials, and public employees.

 A public record is any writing or recording – regardless of whether it is a paper record, an electronic file, an audio or video recording, or any other format – that is prepared or owned by, or in the possession of a public body or its officers, employees, or agents in the transaction of public business.
-The City may only withhold a public record from a citizen of Virginia or representative of the media broadcasting/circulating in Virginia if a specific, statutory exemption applies.
+The City may only withhold a public record from a citizen of Virginia or a representative of the media broadcasting/circulating in Virginia if a specific, statutory exemption applies.

 A FOIA Requestor’s Rights as a Citizen of Virginia or Media Representative